-EFI and propane
+EFI and propane improve performance

 As a frequent new technology development and launch partner with engine manufacturers, Exmark is able to get in on the front end of implementation and gain exclusivity and market share gains prior to a technology’s public launch.
 The company recently worked with Kohler Engines (company information, 10055682), Kohler, WI, to develop a closed-loop electronic fuel injection (EFI) propane engine system, the PCV740 Kohler EFI.
 “Our industry was a little resistant to convert to fuel injectors,” says Swanson, “but now that the technology is proven and more reliable, we’ve seen an industry transition to acceptance.
 I can see carbureted engine systems eventually being phased out completely,” he predicts.